The Rebranding Marketing Strategy

 Brand naming was never my forte.
 I still have the hardest time choosing names for products, coaching programs, etc. So, I’ve been “Kelly Brito” and specializing in branding (with focus on personal branding since 2019).
 Just makes it all much easier.
 So, my advice to you is:

-If you are a personal brand, It’s easier to do business under your name.
+If you are a personal brand, just do business under your name.
 Chances are the domain and social media handlers will be available and it will just make that part of business much easier for you.

 Back to the MetroStars